Ni no Kuni

 Ni no Kuni (Note: Ni no Kuni (二ノ国)) is a series of role-playing video games developed and published in Japan by Level-5; Bandai Namco publishes the games outside Japan.
 The first games in the series chiefly follow the young Oliver, and his journey to another world to save his mother and stop the beckoning evil.
 The sequel follows Evan Pettiwhisker Tildrum, a boy king who is usurped from his castle, and sets out to reclaim his kingdom.
 The games utilize several magic elements, allowing players to use magical abilities during gameplay, and follow groups of characters travelling the fantasy world to put an end to its threats.

 Conceived as a project for Level-5's tenth anniversary, the first game in the series, Ni no Kuni: Dominion of the Dark Djinn, was released in Japan in December 2010 for the Nintendo DS.
 An enhanced version of the game for the PlayStation 3, Ni no Kuni: Wrath of the White Witch, was released in Japan in November 2011; it was developed separately, retaining a similar story, but featuring significant artwork, graphics and specification changes.
 A localized version was published in Western regions by Namco Bandai Games in January 2013.
 A sequel, Ni no Kuni II: Revenant Kingdom, was released worldwide on the PlayStation 4 and Windows in March 2018.
-Three mobile games have also been produced: Hotroit Stories, released in December 2010 through the Roid service, follows the story of Oliver and Mark as they try to find parts for a car; Daibouken Monsters, released in May 2012 through the GREE service, is a social card game in which players collect cards; and Cross Worlds, released for Android and iOS in June 2021, follows a beta tester for a fictional virtual reality game, which transports them to the world of Ni no Kuni.
+Three mobile games have also been produced: Hotroit Stories, released in 2010 through the Roid service, follows the story of Oliver and Mark as they try to find parts for a car; Daibouken Monsters, released in 2012 through the GREE service, is a social card game in which players collect cards; and Cross Worlds, released for Android and iOS in 2021 and Windows in 2022, follows a beta tester for a fictional virtual reality game, which transports them to the world of Ni no Kuni.